ManuelVoiden/globant_challenge/README.md

 1. Send a POST request to <http://127.0.0.1:5000/restore/hired_employees> with a JSON body like {"date": "YYYY-MM-DD"}
 Replace YYYY-MM-DD with the date of the backup you wish to restore from.

+#### 5. Challenge #2 endpoints

+GET /metrics/employees-by-quarter - The response will be the table with the results, in alphabetical order in both the jobs and departments column
+GET /metrics/departments-above-mean - The response will be the departments that hired more than the mean of employees hired by departments, its sorted in a descending way